-Prerequisites: 17.031 & 17.021, 2.001 or any two (2) units of: 2.111; 2.121; 2.131.
-Students may apply to the School for variations of the pre-requisites.
+Prerequisites: 17.031 & 17.021; any two (2) units of: 2.111; 2.121; 2.131.
+Students may apply to the School for variations of the prerequisites.

 The physiology of the whole plant including a consideration of photosynthesis, the role of phytochrome in plant morphogenesis and flowering, inorganic nutrition, transport, translocation, physiology of growth and development, seed physiology and plant growth substances and their application in agriculture.